 If you and your spouse can agree on most things, you are more likely to complete a divorce in as little as 10 days.
 However, if they can’t agree on anything, they will need to either negotiate the terms of their divorce or hire attorneys to negotiate for them.
 Particularly contentious divorces will require both spouses go to court to resolve the terms of the divorce.

 The divorce itself is settled in a final hearing that occurs in the court of the original county of filing.
 This hearing is not specific to the couple, and uncontested divorces are often handed out en masse.

 How long a divorce takes and how expensive it is will depend a great deal on how much you and your spouse can agree on the terms of your divorce.
-Without children, the process is much easier.
 If you and your spouse have no children and can agree on all essential points in a divorce, you may not even need to consult an attorney to finalize the proceedings.

-Lawyers are most essential, however, when spouses can’t agree on how to divide property and/ or when they can’t agree on how to determine custody.
+Lawyers are essential, however, when spouses can’t agree on how to divide property and/or when they can’t agree on how to determine custody.
+This is referred to as a contested divorce.
 If your spouse is attempting to get full custody of your child, you will want an experienced attorney on your side to help best present your case.

 In some cases, people might also depend on an attorney to help negotiate or mediate between themselves and their spouses.
 “Collaborative practice,” as it’s called, involves both spouses and their attorneys agreeing to not go to litigation for the divorce and try and settle everything in negotiations.
 This option is usually much faster and less expensive for both parties.

 If you and your spouse feel the need to part ways, but are still undecided on your marital status, our divorce law firm can provide a legally binding separation agreement.